Gareth Griffiths (footballer): Port Vale

-He signed with Wigan Athletic in June 1998.
+Wigan Athletic

+He signed a three-year deal with Wigan Athletic in June 1998.
+He was signed by John Deehan, who was replaced by Ray Mathias after only three days during a period of management flux from chairman Dave Whelan.
+He was appointed club captain by new manager Bruce Rioch.
 He played 26 times for the "Latics" in 1998–99, though did not feature in the play-off semi-final defeat to Manchester City.
-The club switched stadiums in the summer, moving from Springfield Park to the JJB Stadium, and also switched managers, replacing John Deehan with Ray Mathias.
-Griffiths played 20 times in 1999–2000, and was an unused substitute in the play-off Final defeat to Gillingham.
+The club switched stadiums in the summer, moving from Springfield Park to the JJB Stadium.
+Griffiths played 20 times in 1999–2000, and was an unused substitute in the play-off final defeat to Gillingham.
 He made 22 appearances in 2000–01 for manager Bruce Rioch, but did not feature under Steve Bruce.

+Rochdale

 He joined Rochdale in July 2001.
 Scoring four goals in 48 appearances in 2001–02, he helped "Dale" reach the Third Division play-off semi-finals, where they were beaten by Rushden & Diamonds.
-Manager Steve Parkin left Spotland in November 2001, and the club tried John Hollins, Paul Simpson and Alan Buckley in the role, before Parkin returned in December 2003.
+Manager Steve Parkin left Spotland in November 2001, and the club tried John Hollins, Paul Simpson and Alan Buckley in the role before Parkin returned in December 2003.
 In his absence, Griffiths scored seven goals in 47 games in 2002–03, helping the club to avoid finishing at the foot of the table.
 He then made 35 appearances in 2003–04, as Rochdale avoided slipping out of the league by two places and five points.
 The defender scored four goals in 43 games in 2004–05, including a surprise hat-trick against Scarborough in a 4–1 win in the Football League Trophy on 28 September.
 He played 29 games in League Two in 2005–06, before announcing his retirement from professional football in May 2006.
 He then moved out of the Football League and joined Steve Burr's Northwich Victoria in July 2006, and played 27 Conference National games before leaving at the end of the 2006–07 season.

 Post-retirement

-For the last four years of his playing career he served on the Management Committee of the Professional Footballers' Association, reporting directly to chief executive Gordon Taylor and other senior members of the management board.
-Whilst playing he obtained a first class honours degree, a post-graduate marketing certificate, and qualified as a financial consultant.

-Following his retirement from football he began working in the financial services industry.
-He became a trustee at the PFA, and co founded Pro Sport Wealth Management LLP, a Chartered firm of Independent Financial Advisers who specialise in bespoke planning for both individual and corporate sports professionals.
+For the last four years of his playing career, he served on the Management Committee of the Professional Footballers' Association, reporting directly to chief executive Gordon Taylor and other senior members of the management board.
+Whilst playing, he obtained a first-class honours degree and a post-graduate marketing certificate and qualified as a financial consultant.
+Following his retirement from football, he began working in the financial services industry.
+He became a trustee at the PFA and co-founded Pro Sport Wealth Management LLP, a Chartered firm of Independent Financial Advisers who specialise in bespoke planning for both individual and corporate sports professionals.